Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 What should I tell my health care provider before starting an HIV regimen?

 Tell your health care provider about other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Other medicines you take may interact with the HIV medicines in your HIV regimen.
 A drug interaction can reduce or increase the effect of a medicine or cause side effects.
+To learn more, read the AIDSinfo What is a Drug Interaction? fact sheet.

 Tell your health care provider about any issues that can make adherence difficult.
 Issues such as lack of health insurance or alcohol or drug use can make it hard to follow an HIV regimen.
 If needed, your health care provider can recommend resources to help you address any issues before you start treatment.